drrb/gitsu/usage/index.md

 System: (none)
 {% endhighlight %}

-Show the current Git users in specified scopes
+Show the current Git users in specified scopes (simplified output for use in scripts)

 {% highlight console %}
 $ git su --local --global
-Current user: Raphe Rackstraw <rrack@example.com>

-Local: Raphe Rackstraw <rrack@github.com>
+Raphe Rackstraw <rrack@myproject.example.com>
-Global: Raphe Rackstraw <rrack@example.com>
+Raphe Rackstraw <rrack@mycompany.example.com>
-System: (none)
 {% endhighlight %}

 Show the current Git user that Git would use to commit